craftingcity/The-Known-World/Game Notes/Campaigns.md

 Politics / Tactics: *2* / *5*

 Evocative Title: **"The Baron's Instruments"**
 Description: *'The year is 106AF.
 Since the Invasion of Celaena, the Combine has changed.
-She created a power vacuum when she killed Xuiop and scattered his "Righteous Beasts".
-I'm paying you to make sure we're the ones filling that gap.'*
+The Demon  created a power vacuum when she killed Xuiop and scattered his "Righteous Beasts" to the fields.
+I'm paying you to make sure we are the ones who fill that vacuum.'*
 Vibe Notation: This campaign will begin at low level, and initial questing will focus on exploring and providing services to Barons and Baronies throughout the Combine of Democratic Peoples.
-Politics / Tactics: *3* / *2*
+Politics / Tactics: *3* / *3*

+Evocative Title: **"The Gameshow from Hell"**
+Description: *'It doesn't matter how you got here, if you came willingly, what you did before.
+You're a Contestant now.
+You're playing for your life - and they laugh.
+They taunt and prod.
+It's enough to drive anyone mad.'*
+Vibe Notation: This campaign will begin at middle-low level, and will be entirely contained within Kailkeep.
+This campaign will contain themes of
+Politics / Tactics: *1* / *4*